 Egg-citing Speech Therapy Activity

 I am excited to share with you an eggciting therapy activity.
-I got this idea from some colleagues of mine in San Diego.
-I love this idea and all its implication.
+This idea came from some colleagues of mine in San Diego.
+I love this activity and all its implications.

 Supplies for this speech activity:

 - small erasers or toys

 What kind of eggciting speech therapy activities and goals can you accomplish?